VikasKumar281/SyncStage/README.md

 GET /api/windows
 ```

-Returns display windows and their playlists.
+Returns all display windows and their playlists.

 ---